Open a Subsidiary in Gibraltar

 Subsidiaries in Gibraltar must have at least one shareholder, a manager or a director and a secretary.
 According to the law, nominee shareholders and directors are permitted in Gibraltar.
 The Gibraltar subsidiary must also have a registered office where the statutory books must be kept.

 Gibraltar subsidiaries are required to inform the Trade Register about the company’s registered office, directors and secretary and share allocation or transfer.
 Gibraltar subsidiaries are also required to file their annual accounts with the Companies Register.
 Subsidiaries with a turnover that does not exceed 4.8 million GPB per year are not required to file audited accounts.
+Our accountants in Gibraltar are at your disposal with various services.

 Find out from this video how you can open a subsidiary in Gibraltar: